-Normal mothers love and nurture, yes they make mistakes but they do their best to make you feel, secure, safe and accepted, make you feel complete and whole from the inside, feeling you are loved for who you are.
+Normal mothers love and nurture, yes they make mistakes, but they do their best to make you feel, secure, safe and accepted, make you feel complete and whole from the inside, feeling you are loved for who you are.

-It’s not an excuse, but these narcissistic parents have usually suffered some form of trauma themselves to kick in the survival mode, unfortunately, people who’ve been hurt can then go around hurting others, not always the case but one sibling may grow to be a narcissist, one grow with great empathy for others, they may all grow with empathy and attract narcissistic partners as they don’t know any different and want to people please, or they may all grow up with a lot of narcissistic traits, theirs no proven way of knowing yet, if narcissists are born this way, grow this way or both, nature over nurture debate.
+It’s not an excuse, but these narcissistic parents have usually suffered some form of trauma themselves to kick in the survival mode.
+Unfortunately, people who’ve been hurt can then go around hurting others, not always the case but one sibling may grow to be a narcissist, one grows with great empathy for others, they may all grow with empathy and attract narcissistic partners as they don’t know any different and want to people please, or they may all grow up with a lot of narcissistic traits, theirs no proven way of knowing yet, if narcissists are born this way, grow this way or both, nature over nurture debate.

 Boys may grow to spend every relationship trying to turn the women into something their mother wasn’t, when the women fail to take away that deeply hidden inner trauma, they punish them, trying to pay back their mother who was the person who caused them so much, pain anger and resentment.
 Then those women become damaged traumatised and start to act out of anger also.

 The female may grow to mirror her mother’s insecurities and be the mother to her children that her mother was to her, being abusive to her partner.

 Sons and daughters of narcissistic mothers may grow up to become a co-dependant.